JaneEye: A 12-nm 2K-FPS 18.9-$\mu$J/Frame Event-based Eye Tracking Accelerator: Experimental Results

 The 567 GOP/s/W computational efficiency enables real-time processing within tight power budgets, making JaneEye suitable for integration into next-generation XR wearables where battery life remains a critical constraint.

 Table~\ref{table: comparison} presents a comparative analysis of various eye tracking systems.
-The proposed eye tracking system in this work achieves the highest accuracy in the task of pupil detection, and it outperforms all referenced methods in terms of speed and energy efficiency for pupil tracking, achieving the highest frame rate of 2000 FPS and a lowest Energy-Delay Product (EDP) of 9.45 $\mu$J$\cdot$ms on ASIC running at 400 MHz.
-Our design also achieves a relatively low energy consumption with only 18.9 $\mu$J/Frame.
-Compared to the state-of-the-art eye-tracking ASIC presented in \cite{tan2025toward}, which targets gaze detection, our system achieves a 60\% higher frame rate while incurring only a 48\% increase in energy consumption, which results in a 26\% of EDP reduction, highlighting the superior performance-efficiency trade-off of our work.
+The proposed eye tracking system in this work achieves the highest accuracy in the task of pupil detection, and it outperforms all referenced methods in terms of speed at 2000 FPS and energy–delay product (EDP) 9.5 $\mu$J$\cdot$ms, achieving the best overall performance–efficiency trade-off.
+Our design also achieves relatively low energy consumption with only 18.9 $\mu$J/Frame.
+Compared to the state-of-the-art eye-tracking ASIC presented in~\cite{tan2025toward}, which targets gaze detection, our system achieves a 60\% higher frame rate while incurring only a 48\% increase in energy consumption, resulting in a 26\% EDP reduction.
+This highlights the superior performance-efficiency trade-off of our work.